Tuition

 Top

-Yes, but only occasionally.
+Yes, I have done, but only occasionally.

 I have been offered the chance to go into schools and teach on several occasions, but as yet have always turned down the offers.